 We are always accepting resumes from qualified dance teachers.
 Click here to visit our employment page.

 What is your illness policy?

 We ask that students please do not come to dance class sick as dance can be a close contact activity!
 Please make sure that your child is fever free or on antibiotics for AT LEAST 24 hours.
-Aside from that, when it comes to colds and coughs please use your best judgement.
+Dancers who have been diagnosed with or exposed to Covid should follow all current quarantine rules.
 Dance is physically active and if your child has a bad cough, dance can cause more stress on that.
 This policy applies to lice as well.
 If your child does have lice, we ask that they are fully clear of lice for at least 24 hours before returning to dance class.